bhatiaabhinav/bhatiaabhinav.github.io/cv.md

 **Safe Runtime Personalization of Reinforcement Learning Policies**

-- Developed a meta-reasoning framework with deep RL that enables users to customize AV driving personality at runtime through multiple preference variables (resulting in millions of combinations) while provably guaranteeing safety even for untested preference vectors.
-Addresses core AV adoption and safety challenges at scale by moving beyond fixed preset policies.
+- Developed a meta-reasoning framework that enables users to customize personality of customer-facing autonomous agents, for example, driving style in autonomous vehicles, at runtime through multiple preference variables (resulting in millions of combinations vs. fixed presets) while provably guaranteeing safety even for untested configurations.
+Increases adoption and addresses safety challenges at scale.
-- The Approach is applicable to any robotic or AI assistant.
+- The approach applies to any robotic or AI assistant.
 - As a testbench, designed and implemented a full-stack [AV simulator](https://github.com/bhatiaabhinav/Awesim) from scratch in pure C, enabling point-to-point driving simulation in seconds.
 Includes a city map, NPC traffic, and a lidar and vision stack with multiple cameras; supports ego control with deep RL through Python bindings or with lightweight deep-RL implemented in C.

+### Relevant Coursework
+Artificial Intelligence, Reinforcement Learning, Robotics, Advanced Robot Dynamics & Control, Machine Learning, Neural Networks, Advanced Algorithms

+<small>Misc: The Advanced Robot Dynamics & Control coursework project involved training a simulated humanoid developed by a neighboring lab at UMass in Isaac Sim.

 ### Programming Skills